 From the innovative Jacques-Yves Cousteau, inventor of the Aqua Lung, to George Constanza in a classic Seinfeld episode, many of our most beloved members of society have dabbled in marine biology over the years.
-The inky depths of the world’s oceans are one of the last remaining untouched frontiers, often attractive to young scientists with a sense of adventure.
+The inky depths of the world’s oceans are one of the last remaining untouched frontiers.
+Thus, it often attracts young scientists with a sense of adventure.

-With nearly 72% of the Earth’s surface covered by oceans, plumbing these vast ecosystems is not a job for those who are not fully committed.
-Fortunately, marine biologists are passionate about their field and devoted to uncovering our oldest ecological mysteries.
+Oceans cover nearly 72% of the Earth’s surface.
+Marine biologists passionate about their field devote themselves to uncovering our oldest ecological mysteries.
 Budding marine biologists may feel that they are a step behind their competition, however; in a field dependent on experience and fieldwork, it is sometimes difficult to get started.
-Fear not, deep divers: here are a few steps available to get in on the ground (ocean) floor:
+Fear not, deep divers: here are a few marine biology scholarships available to get in on the ground (ocean) floor:

 The California Sea Grant program, which combines academic efforts to study marine biology with funding stipulations, is one of the more popular graduate grant programs in the country for students in the field.
-Including scholarships, fellowships, and internships, the California Sea Grant program is a fantastic opportunity for marine biologists to gain field experience, assisting with ongoing research, before beginning their own.
-The programs offered are rolling, meaning that scholarships or fellowship opportunities are announced and filled irregularly, so it is best to keep an eye on their webpage for further information.
+Including marine biology scholarships, fellowships, and internships, the California Sea Grant program is a fantastic opportunity for students to gain field experience, assisting with ongoing research, before beginning their own.
+The programs offered roll, meaning that scholarships or fellowship opportunities come and go irregularly.
+Keep an eye on their webpage for further information.

 Founded in 1997 to increase interest in marine sciences among the youth, the National Ocean Sciences Bowl (NOSB) is an academic competition centered around the ocean, its ecosystems, and its effects on human life.
 According to the NOSB webpage, nearly 28,000 students have participated in the program over the past two decades, averaging out to 1,400 a year.
 As a way to give back to the student community at large, the NOSB sponsors the annual National Ocean Scholar Program to their alumni who aim to work in either oceanography or marine biology.
 The NOSB holds both academic excellence and integrity in high demand, necessitating both for inclusion in the field.

 Usually, the application consists of academic transcripts as well as a choice between two essay questions, varying by the year.
-In 2016, for example, students were asked to either write a persuasive essay about a challenge facing marine biologists or to explain the environmental effects of an ocean feature.
-Given that the 2016 winners were recently announced, students interested in becoming a NOSB scholar should keep themselves apprised of important dates in the 2017 competition and, obviously, sign up to compete in the NOSB, one of the most rewarding academic challenges for young marine biologists worldwide.
-In total, four or five scholarships are awarded to high school seniors, to be put towards their education in a field of marine science.
+In 2016, for example, students either wrote a persuasive essay about a challenge facing marine biologists or explained the environmental effects of an ocean feature.
+In total, the competition awards four or five scholarships to high school seniors, to further their education in a field of marine science.

-According to recent statistics, there are over 3.5 million registered SCUBA divers in the United States, making it one of the country’s more popular recreational activities.
+According to recent statistics, the United States has over 3.5 million registered SCUBA divers, making it one of the country’s more popular recreational activities.
 To buoy (no pun intended) support for SCUBA, many organizations have sprung up worldwide since the activity first took off among the general public in the 1990s.
-Many of these organizations recognize the importance of studying the marine ecosystems often visited by divers.
+Many of these organizations recognize the importance of studying marine ecosystems often visited by divers.
 One such organization, Beneath The Sea, bills itself on its website as “America’s Largest Consumer SCUBA and Dive Travel Show.

-In total, some Hollings scholars are awarded nearly $17,000 a year, as well as the invaluable experience provided by working in a NOAA facility.
-Hollings scholars are expected to assist researchers with their studies as lab interns and, at the same time, gain hands on experience in their chosen field through practical work.
+In total, some Hollings scholars are awarded nearly $17,000 a year, as well as the invaluable experience provided by working in an NOAA facility.
+Hollings scholars are expected to assist researchers with their studies as lab interns and, at the same time, gain hands-on experience in their chosen field through practical work.
 Another perk offered by the Hollings Scholarship: scholars are invited to NOAA’s annual conference to present their research, an opportunity that all marine biologists would love to have.

 Interested in becoming a marine biologist?
 Use College Raptor’s free match tool to discover the best school for you that has a great program!